Stipend and Benefits

 As Texas state employees, current interns receive health insurance which covers medical benefits.
 Several other insurance programs are available, including dental, life, dependent life, and disability.
 Interns become eligible for insurance 60 days after the start of employment, October 1st.

-Personal counseling is available to interns from local practitioners at a reduced rate.
+Personal counseling is available to interns from local practitioners using TWU health insurance benefits.
 Interns are strongly encouraged to take advantage of this opportunity as needed.

 There is currently no state or city income tax in Texas.

 As one-year employees of the state of Texas, interns are required to participate in a retirement plan by contributing 6.4 percent of their monthly salary.
 Money contributed, together with the interest earned, is available to interns upon completion of the internship.
 In practice, this "retirement plan" is a savings account.

 Total financial reimbursement and time off with pay are summarized below.